donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 * It can be difficult to express exactly what you want in terms of `Parser[T]`s.
 Writing parsers like this is quite low-level.
 * You cannot just rely on the documentation - you will need to read the source to get things done.
 * There are some rough edges to SBT's parsers.
 For example, you can use multiple `Parser[T]` instances in an InputTask but they are evaluated in reverse order.
 This is [considered a bug](https://github.com/sbt/sbt/issues/2033).
 * It is easy to break your `Parser[T]` with a small change in any of the component `Parser[T]`.
-This fragility raises questions about the maintainability of your SBY project.
+This fragility raises questions about the maintainability of your SBT project.

 ## Epilogue: An alternative approach